 In September 1999, we received a \$92.4 million equity investment from DLJMB and affiliated funds, management and some other investors, we issued \$37.6 million senior discount debentures with warrants to purchase common stock and \$150.0 million units consisting of senior subordinated notes due in 2009 with warrants to purchase common stock, and borrowed \$162.0 million under our senior secured credit facility.
 We redeemed 87.5% of our outstanding capital stock held by B&L for \$400.0 million and a \$43.0 million subordinated discount note.
-We simultaneously acquired Sierra for an initial purchase price of \$23.3 million including \$17.3 million paid to its former stockholders and \$6.0 million of assumed debt which we immediately retired.
+We simultaneously acquired Sierra for an initial purchase price of \$23.3 million including \$17.3 million paid to its former stockholders and \$6.0 million of assumed debt which we immediately retired

 Borrowings under the credit facility bear interest at a rate per year equal to a margin over either a base rate or LIBOR.
 The \$30.0 million revolving loan commitment will terminate six years after the date of the initial funding of the credit facility.
 The revolving credit facility may be increased by up to \$25.0 million at our request, which will only be available to us under some circumstances, under the same terms and conditions of the original \$30.0 million revolving credit facility.
 The term loan facility under the credit facility consists of a \$40.0 million term loan A facility and a \$120.0 million term loan B facility.
-The term loan A facility matures six years after the closing date of the facility and the term loan B facility contains customary covenants and events of default, including substantial restrictions on our subsidiary's ability to declare dividends or make distributions.
+The term loan A facility matures six years after the closing date of the facility and the term loan B facility matures eight years after the closing date of the facility.
+The credit facility contains customary covenants and events of default, including substantial restrictions on our subsidiary's ability to declare dividends or make distributions.
 The term loans are subject to mandatory prepayment with the proceeds of certain asset sales and a portion of our excess cash flow.
+The consummation of this offering and the planned application of the proceeds would constitute an event of default under our existing credit facility.
+We are currently seeking consents from the lenders under this facility to permit the offering and planned application of proceeds and believe we will be successful in obtaining such consents.
+If we are unsuccessful in obtaining such consents, we intend to refinance the facility pursuant to an existing irrevocable commitment for a new facility.
+See "Risk Factors--We may be required to refinance our existing credit facility".